This will be a talk for the CUNY Logic Workshop, 17 November 2023.

 Talks will be 90 minutes, with a workshop style welcoming questions.
 All talks will be recorded and placed on our YouTube channel.
 Talks will generally be held on Thursdays at 11:00 am New York time.

 Abstract: In this talk I will introduce open infinite games, and then define a natural generalization of draughts (checkers) to the infinite planar board.
-Infinite draughts is an open game, giving rise to the game value phenomenon and expressing it fully—the omega one of draughts is at least true $\omega_1$ and every possible defensive strategy of the losing player can be implemented.
+Infinite draughts is an open game, giving rise to the game value phenomenon and expressing it fully—the omega one of draughts is at least true

 Abstract: I shall give a general introduction to the subject and theory of infinite games, drawing upon diverse examples of infinitary games, but including also infinite chess, infinite Hex, infinite draughts, and others.

 Abstract: Hex is a two-player game where the goal is to form a contiguous path of tokens from one side of a finite rectangular board to the opposite side.
 It is a famous classical result that Hex admits no draws: a completely filled board is a win for exactly one player.
 Infinite Hex is a variant introduced recently by Hamkins and Leonessi.
-It is played on the infinite two-dimensional grid $\mathbb{Z}^2$, and a player wins by forming a certain kind of two-way infinite contiguous path.
-Hamkins and Leonessi left open the complexity of the winning condition, in particular whether it is Borel.
-We present a proof that it is in fact arithmetic.
+It is played on the infinite two-dimensional grid

 Andreas Tsevas, Physics, Ludwig Maximalians Universität München

-Abstract: For every countable ordinal $\alpha$, we show that there exists a position in infinite chess with infinitely many pieces having game value $\alpha$.
+Abstract: I present a position in infinite chess with finitely many pieces and a game value of

 Abstract: Let us explore the nature of strategic reasoning in infinite games, focusing on the cases of infinite Wordle and infinite Mastermind.
 The familiar game of Wordle extends naturally to longer words or even infinite words in an idealized language, and Mastermind similarly has natural infinitary analogues.
 What is the nature of play in these infinite games?
 Can the codebreaker play so as to win always at a finite stage of play?
 The analysis emerges gradually, and in the talk I shall begin slowly with some easy elementary observations.
 By the end, however, we shall engage with sophisticated ideas in descriptive set theory, a kind of infinitary information theory.
 Some assertions about the minimal size of winning sets of guesses, for example, turn out to be independent of the Zermelo-Fraenkel ZFC axioms of set theory.
 Some questions remain open.